stuible/VCH-homehealth/pages/modules/introduction/self-care/bereaved.md

 #FIRST LEVEL
 questions:
   - question: Mr. Dee whom I cared for just passed away while I was there.
 I feel very emotional, because we established a close bond while caring for him over the last year.
 It all happened so fast.
-I don’t know how to get passed this.
+I don’t know how to get past this.
 I
     link: 1
     background: bereaved/q1.jpg
     answers: